 Most often the result is not fully accessible; browser and assistive technology is inconsistent; and implementations vary across the web.
 This is why it’s always better to use native selects with HTML/web.
-(Native components is also a better choice for native apps as well.)
-Don’t forget that HTML selects can be styled with CSS; see these resources by RTD, Filament Group, and LugoLabs.
+(Native components is also a better choice for native apps.)
+Don’t forget that HTML selects can be styled with CSS; see these resources by Scott O’Hara, RTD, Filament Group, and LugoLabs.

 If you must implement a custom select dropdown, you will most like need to use the ARIA listbox role, combobox role (which specifies a composite widget), and often a combination of those roles.
 The option role is also required and usually a few other ARIA attributes (for label, state, etc.).

-Here are some great examples which will save many folks a lot of time!
+Here are some great examples which will save many folks a lot of time—if you must customize!

 - Anatomy of an Accessible Auto Suggest (UX Mastery) by Adem Cifcioglu